mhajas/keycloak-workshop/README.md

 ## Manual deployment

 All steps are done manually and are described in this guide.
+It is recommended to use Minikube for manual deployment as well as it is easier to configure all configurations like Ingress and realm configuration because we assume the app hosts are in form of `app-name.${namespace}.${minikube-ip}.nip.io`.
+It should be possible to use the steps with any Kubernetes cluster, however, you need to replace hosts manually everywhere.
+Each place that needs the change should be mentioned in the guide.

 ### Prerequisites
 - OpenSSL for creating certificates